coverclock/com-diag-diminuto/README.md

 ## Acknowledgements

-I own a debt of gratitude to my mentors, particularly at Bell Labs and its various spin-offs, who were so generous with their time and expertise over the years, and to my various clients, who both inspired and sometimes even shipped this software.
+I owe a debt of gratitude to my mentors, particularly at Bell Labs and its various spin-offs, who were so generous with their time and expertise over the years, and to my various clients, who both inspired and sometimes even shipped this software.